klaftertief/email_newsletters/readme.md

 Information about [installing and updating extensions](http://symphony-cms.com/learn/tasks/view/install-an-extension/) can be found in the Symphony documentation at <http://symphony-cms.com/learn/>.

-**There have been changes to the field's database structure which are not covered by the updater function.** So if you have already set up RC1, plesase uninstall the field and the extension, the install RC2.
-(Make sure to have a copy of your XML configuration which can be adopted to RC2's XML structure.)
+**There have been changes to the field's database structure which are not covered by the updater function.** So if you have already set up RC1, plesase uninstall the field and the extension, the install the latest version.
+(Make sure to have a copy of your XML configuration which can be adopted to the new XML structure.)

 ## Prerequisites